ASXAIMJSE

 Makhado

-Location Nth of Soutpansberg
+Location North of Soutpansberg

-60km from Messina
+60km from Musina

 Area>23,000Ha